-This building up of frost in freezer eats up space in a refrigerator.
-That abnormal layer of ice also impedes the efficient transfer of cold temperature from the evaporator to other items in the refrigerator.
+This build-up of frost in the freezer compartment eats up space in the compartment, and the layer of ice impedes the efficient transfer of heat from items that need cooling to the refrigerant in evaporator tube.

-Defrosting ice-clogged refrigerator takes time.
-It would need you to switch off the refrigerator and open the freezer door to let warm air flow in to melt the ice.
-But if there is an urgent need to remove an item from the fridge, there would be an unavoidable delay.
-This tedious manual defrosting process is one of the reasons that lead to the invention of the technology behind non-frost system.
+The process of defrosting an ice-covered direct cool refrigerator takes time.
+You would need to switch off the refrigerator and open the freezer door to let warm air flow in to melt the ice.
+But if you have an urgent need for an item from the refrigerator, you would have to contend with the delay.

 This tedious manual defrost process is one of the reasons that lead designers and engineers to come up with no-frost technology.

 Frost-free refrigerator makers build it with some extra gadgets that do automatic defrost as it runs.
 There is no need for you to switch off the refrigerator and open its doors to defrost.

 If you open your no-frost refrigerator freezer compartment door, unlike a direct cool refrigerator, all items inside look clean and not covered with ice.
 Also, there is no thick layer of ice on the freezer compartment walls.

 The extra gadgets in the no-frost refrigerator are evaporator fan, defrost heater/element, thermal switch, and timer switch.

 How do these components work in harmony to keep the refrigerator frost free?